bohdan3645/nico-analytics/README.md

 # Nico Analytics
-Google Analytics includes features that can help users identify trends and patterns in how visitors engage with their websites.
+Nico Analytics includes features that can help users identify trends and patterns in how visitors engage with their websites.
 Features enable data collection, analysis, monitoring, and visualization.